Built for service firms whose founders are making their first 1–5 remote hires.Inspect the brief

 Start with 4–6 job outcomes

 Each outcome should describe a result the person can influence, the expected time horizon, and the evidence that would demonstrate progress.
-“Help with operations” is too vague; “publish the weekly delivery-risk report by Monday and close assigned follow-ups by Friday” creates something a candidate, manager, and interviewer can all evaluate.
+“Help with operations” is too vague; “publish the weekly delivery risk report by Monday and complete assigned next steps by Friday” creates something a candidate, manager, and interviewer can all evaluate.

 02